jeftegoes/AwsOverview/Compute/Amazon EC2 - EBS.md

 1. Create an EBS snapshot of the volume.
 2. Encrypt the EBS snapshot (using copy).
 3. Create new ebs volume from the snapshot (the volume will also be encrypted).
-4. Now you can attach the encrypted volume to the original instance.
+4. Now we can attach the encrypted volume to the original instance.

 # 7. Shared Responsibility Model for EC2 Storage